aquasecurity/trivy/README.md

 - Support multiple formats
   - container image
     - A local image in Docker Engine which is running as a daemon
+    - A local image in Podman (>=2.0) which is exposing a socket
     - A remote image in Docker Registry such as Docker Hub, ECR, GCR and ACR
-    - A tar archive stored in the `docker save` formatted file
+    - A tar archive stored in the `docker save` / `podman save` formatted file
     - An image directory compliant with [OCI Image Format](https://github.com/opencontainers/image-spec)
   - local filesystem
   - remote git repository